Negro: United States

 Negro superseded colored as the most polite word for African Americans at a time when black was considered more offensive.
 In 17th-century colonial America, the term Negro had been also, according to one historian, used to describe Native Americans.
 John Belton O'Neall's The Negro Law of South Carolina (1848) stipulated that "the term negro is confined to slave Africans, (the ancient Berbers) and their descendants.
 It does not embrace the free inhabitants of Africa, such as the Egyptians, Moors, or the negro Asiatics, such as the Lascars."
 The American Negro Academy was founded in 1897, to support liberal arts education.
 Marcus Garvey used the word in the names of black nationalist and pan-Africanist organizations such as the Universal Negro Improvement Association (founded 1914), the Negro World (1918), the Negro Factories Corporation (1919), and the Declaration of the Rights of the Negro Peoples of the World (1920).
 W. E. B. Du Bois and Dr. Carter G. Woodson used it in the titles of their non-fiction books, The Negro (1915) and The Mis-Education of the Negro (1933) respectively.
 Du Bois also used in the titles of his books The Study of the Negro Problems (1898) and The Philadelphia Negro (1899).
-Negro was accepted as normal, both as exonym and endonym, until the late 1960s, after the later Civil Rights Movement.
+Negro was accepted as normal, both as endonym and exonym, until the late 1960s, after the later Civil Rights Movement.
 One example is Martin Luther King Jr. self-identification as Negro in his famous "I Have a Dream" speech of 1963.

 Prevalence of negro as a demonym has varied in American English.
 All-Negro Comics was a 1947 comic anthology written by African-American writers and featuring black characters.

 However, during the late 1950s and early 1960s, the word Negro began to be criticized as having been imposed by white people, and having connotations of racial subservience and Uncle Tomism.
 The term Black, in contrast, denoted pride, power, and a rejection of the past.
 It took root first in more militant groups such as the Black Muslims and Black Panthers, and by 1967, SNCC leader Stokely Carmichael pushed for the abandonment of Negro.
 After the Newark riots in the summer of 1967, one third to one half of young Black males polled in Newark self-identified as Black.
 The term coexisted for a while with Negro, with the newer term initially referring only to progressive or radical Blacks, while Negro was used more for the Black establishment.
 Malcolm X preferred Black to Negro, but also started using the term Afro-American after leaving the Nation of Islam.